-The combination of dextroamphetamine and amphetamine is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age) in adults and children.
-Dextroamphetamine and amphetamine tablets are also used to treat narcolepsy (a sleep disorder that causes excessive daytime sleepiness and sudden attacks of sleep).
+The combination of dextroamphetamine and amphetamine (Adderall, Adderall XR, Mydayis) is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age).
+Adderall is used to treat ADHD in adults and children 3 years of age and older.
+Adderall XR is used to treat ADHD in adults and children 6 years of age and older.
+Mydayis is used to treat ADHD in adults and children 13 years of age and older.
+Dextroamphetamine and amphetamine (Adderall) is also used to treat narcolepsy (a sleep disorder that causes excessive daytime sleepiness and sudden attacks of sleep) in adults and children 12 years of age and older.
 The combination of dextroamphetamine and amphetamine is in a class of medications called central nervous system stimulants.
 It works by changing the amounts of certain natural substances in the brain.

 How should this medicine be used?

-The combination of dextroamphetamine and amphetamine comes as a tablet and an extended-release (long-acting) capsule to take by mouth.
-The tablet is usually taken 2 to 3 times daily, 4 to 6 hours apart, with or without food.
-The extended-release capsule is usually taken once daily in the morning with or without food.
+The combination of dextroamphetamine and amphetamine comes as an immediate-relase tablet (Adderall) and as an extended-release (long-acting) capsule (Adderall XR, Mydayis) to take by mouth.
+The immediate-release tablet (Adderall) is usually taken 2 to 3 times daily, 4 to 6 hours apart, with or without food.
+The extended-release capsule (Adderall XR) is usually taken upon awakening with or without food.
+The extended-release capsule (Mydayis) is usually taken upon awakening and must be taken consistently either with or without food.
 Dextroamphetamine and amphetamine combination should not be taken in the late afternoon or evening because it may cause difficulty falling asleep or staying asleep.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dextroamphetamine and amphetamine exactly as directed.

 Swallow the extended-release capsules whole; do not chew or crush them.
 If you are unable to swallow the extended-release capsule, you may open the capsule and sprinkle the entire contents on a teaspoonful of applesauce.
 Swallow this mixture right away without chewing.
-Do not store the applesauce/medication mixture for future use, and do not divide the contents of one capsule into more than one dose.
+Do not store the applesauce and medication mixture for future use, and do not divide the contents of one capsule into more than one dose.